Dropping out: Australia

 In Australia, dropping out most commonly refers to a student quitting school before they graduate.
 Reasons for students dropping out vary, but they usually include the following: avoiding bullies, finding employment, family problems, mental illness, teenage pregnancy, substance abuse and in some cases even boredom.
 Researchers at Melbourne's Mitchell Institute have found that a quarter of Australian high school students are not graduating year 12, and that completion rates are much worse in remote or economically disadvantaged communities.
 Professor Teese believes the segregation of students in schools through geography as well as in the private and public systems means student disadvantage is stronger in Australia than other western nations such as New Zealand and Canada.
 Drop out rates vary throughout different locations in Australia.
 Students that attend school in remote communities have a higher chance of not completing year 12 (56.6%), whereas students that come from a wealthy background share an average completion rate of 90%.
 These remote schooling programs serve primarily indigenous students.
 Indigenous students to have lower rates of completion: the gap between indigenous and non-indigenous year 12 graduates is over 40 percentage points.
 As a result of this substantial difference, lower socioeconomic students who drop out are considered at-risk-students and are ultimately prone to unemployment, incarceration, low-paying employment and having children at early ages.

 Latin America

-When analysing the household surveys of some countries in the Latin American region – notably, those of Bolivia, Chile, Panama, Costa Rica, Nicaragua and Paraguay – researching the opinions of boys, girls, adolescents, young people as well as their families on the reasons they drop out of school, some recurring features surface that enable us to group the analyses into two main categories.
-The first is directly related to 'the material dimension' of education.
-In this case, financial difficulties are the main reason why families do not manage to keep their children and adolescents in school.
-The other major group of factors for school drop out falls into the 'subjective dimension' of the educational experience.
-Surveys revealed that 22% of out-of-school boys and girls aged 10 or 11 years state that they are in this situation because they have no interest in studying.
-This percentage jumps to 38% in adolescents aged 15 to 17 years who also provided this reason for their disengagement with the education system.
+According to a survey done by UNESCO on Latin American dropout rates, there were two main reasons for dropping out; financial difficulties and disinterest in studying.
+Furthermore, 20% of students aged 15 to 17 dropped out due to difficulty with work, and an additional 20% drop out due to "parenting duties and associated domestic tasks."
+38% of adolescents aged 15 to 17 and 22% of children aged 10 to 11 have stated that studying is the main reason they dropped out.